Detailed guides to painful problems, treatments & more

 PainSci notes on Dmitrieva 2023:

-In early 2023, this study by Dmitrieva et al. threw gasoline on the perpetually smoldering fire of fear mongering about dehydration, with big claims that chronic dehydration is linked to premature aging.
-That hydration-aging combo is clickbait crack, and so the study’s implications were hyped by many major publications.
+In early 2023, this study by Dmitrieva et al. threw gasoline on the perpetually smouldering fire of fear mongering about dehydration, with big claims that chronic dehydration is linked to premature aging.
+That hydration-aging combo is clickbait crack, and so the study’s implications were echoed and hyped by many major publications.

-The kernel of truth here might be that chronically dehydrated animals really do have shortened lives, but … that's not very surprising, and what person is going to be as chronically dehydrated as a tortured lab rat?
-If lives are shortened by chronic dehydration at all, we’re probably talking about being seriously thirsty for many years.
-Far more thirst than most of us would ever put up with.
+The kernel of truth here might be that chronically dehydrated animals really do have shortened lives, but … that's not very surprising.
+If human animals are shortened by chronic dehydration at all, we’re probably talking about being seriously thirsty for many years.
+Far more thirst than most people would ever put up with.

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.